 As a general rule, we recommend subtle jewelry that is not too busy and distracting.
 Earrings and necklaces are nice accent pieces and generally recommended.
 Of course the jewelry should also reflect your personal dress style that you normally wear.

 We will discuss expression when we photograph your portrait, but it helps to think about what type of expression you are comfortable with and what is appropriate for your field, industry or intended viewing audience.
 For most professionals, a slightly warm, friendly and approachable expression is ideal, but we don’t want to go overboard so that you’re not taken seriously.
+You also want your personality to show through, but above all, the expression should be genuine and not forced or fake.
+We have lots of good tips and tricks for good expressions, so don’t worry, we’ll make sure your’s looks great!

 Finally, you should try to get good rest the night before your portrait session so you look and feel rested.
 Again, we edit and retouch to minimize lines and wrinkles, but if you’re feeling tired it will tend to show, so this always helps.